JewishBanana/DeadlyDisasters/gitbook/developers/api/behavior-overrides.md

 }
 ```

 This is useful for disasters that must start on the surface, underground, near water, or at a specific Y range.
+By default the initial location will be the player or world position the disaster was called to start at.
+For example, if a player is on a shore and the Tsunami disaster calls this method, it will check nearby chunks for an ocean surface and returns a random spot on the ocean surface or null if there is none.

 ## `canStart()`